rlk/site/articles/deconvolve/index.md

 ## Convolution and Deconvolution

 Blur is *convolution*.
 It is a circumstance where pixels bleed into their neighbors, resulting in distortion.
 Out-of-focus lenses cause blur, fast motion causes blur, and even Photoshop does blur as a feature.
-In the photograph of the number plate, every pixel in the image has been distorted by its neighboring pixels, and `blur.tif` tells us which neighbors are at fault.
+Every pixel of `license.tif` has been distorted by its neighboring pixels, and `blur.tif` tells us which neighbors are at fault.

-The number plate image is what we call a *spatial domain* image.
+A photograph is what we call a *spatial domain* image.
 It's a 2D representation depicting common 3D objects positioned normally in space.
 There exists an alternate image representation known as the *frequency domain* which is a 2D representation depicting the distribution of energy in an image.
 Each of these domains has unique advantages, and we can freely transform an image back and forth between the spatial and frequency domains using the 2D Fourier transform, and its inverse.

 In the frequency domain, convolution, and therefore blur, is equivalent to simple multiplication.
 This is one of the fundamental tenets of signal processing, and is not intuitive in the least.
 Lets take it on faith for now.